ICON-in-R/NMA-training/README.md

 ### Structure

-The repo contains all file to produce the slides, worksheets and raw R code.
+The repo contains all the files needed to produce the slides, worksheets and raw R code.